You are exempt from the placement tests if you:

 After you've taken the placement tests

-When you meet with an academic advisor or attend orientation, you will receive your test results.
-You may be able to enroll in college-level English and math courses immediately, or be required to take one or more developmental education courses, which are outlined below.
+When you meet with an academic advisor or attend orientation, you may be able to enroll in college-level English and math courses immediately, or you may be required to take one or more developmental education courses, depending on your chosen program of study.

 Students who take the placement tests but do not enroll in a developmental math or English course are allowed to take 1 retest within 12 months.
 Students who attempt developmental course work are ineligible for a retest.

 The results of your placement tests may indicate you need additional development in English and/or mathematics.
 Tuition is charged for these courses, but the credits won't count toward your degree or certificate.

 Preparing for college English

 Three English Fundamentals (ENF) courses provide a progression of skill development in reading and writing to prepare you for college-level work.
 Your English placement score may require you to take all or some of the English Fundamentals courses.

 Preparing for college mathematics